mauijay/ci4-shield-tailwinds/README.md

 A work in progress!
 This repository provides a starter template for **CodeIgniter 4**, configured to get your application up and running quickly.

-I am trying several ways and will leave options open to suite your needs.
+I am trying several ways and will leave options open to suit your needs.

 This repository includes: